 Content creator is a fairly vague job title, but it’s ideal for digital nomads.
 In short, it involves creating social media content, whether this is videos for TikTok and YouTube, images for Instagram, or even written brand content.

 There are various ways to get involved.
 If you have a decent online presence, you could start monetizing your own social media pages.
-However, if you want a salaried job with an established brand, job sites like Indeed are the way forward.
+However, if you want a salaried job with an established brand, job boards on sites like Indeed are the way forward.

 Depending on the type of content you plan to create, a good-quality digital camera could be useful.
 You can do plenty on your phone, but a digital SLR is the next step in creating professional photos and videos.